streetsidesoftware/cspell-dicts/.github/pull_request_template.md

 ## Checklist

-- [ ] By submitting this issue, you agree to follow our [Code of Conduct](https://github.com/streetsidesoftware/cspell-dicts/blob/main/CODE_OF_CONDUCT.md)
+- [ ] By submitting this pull-request, you agree to follow our [Code of Conduct](https://github.com/streetsidesoftware/cspell-dicts/blob/main/CODE_OF_CONDUCT.md)
 - [ ] Verify that the title starts with the correct prefix:
   - `fix:` - for minor changes like adding words or fixing spelling issues.